jryans/cgp-patterns/content/provider.md

 for the `Person` context.

 Similar to the concept of a consumer, the use of provider is common in any Rust code that implements a trait.
-However, compared to cosumers, there are limitations on how providers can be defined in Rust.
+However, compared to consumers, there are limitations on how providers can be defined in Rust.

 For this example, the `impl` block is a _context-specific_ provider for the